Qatar Airways slammed by Arab blockade

 Qatar has repeatedly faced criticism for alleged support of the Muslim Brotherhood, an Islamist group considered a terrorist organization by Saudi Arabia and the UAE.
 Analysts say the unprecedented diplomatic rift is also driven by the belief that Qatar is too closely aligned with Iran.

-Saudi Arabia canceled Qatar Airways' license in the kingdom Tuesday and will shut down its offices within 48 hours.
+Saudi Arabia canceled Qatar Airways' license in the kingdom and will shut down its offices within 48 hours.
+Qatar Airways said it was arranging three charter flights on Tuesday from Jeddah to Muscat, Oman, for passengers stranded in Saudi Arabia.

 Related: Qatar is backed by a massive global war chest